HDest-Community/Follower/README.md

 - When selecting amount for transfer, Shift + Left/Right arrow keys increases the amount by 20 instead of 2.
 - You can give followers weapons through the inventory management menu.
 This will enable them to use the weapons, assuming it's a valid weapon to begin with.
 Keep in mind that the weapons given to them will not be exactly the same as the ones they'll actually use.
 That is, giving your followers a factory chamber boss will automatically turn it into a custom chamber.
 This will not change.
 Too much trouble to account for all of the variations.
 You also can't take back weapons.
 Once you give them, they're gone forever.

+The input field currently accepts the following commands:
+- `#`: Any number with nothing else would select weapons.
+- `rld/rel <weaponname>`: `<weaponname>` is the name of the weapon as displayed in the inventory.
+Partial names are supported, e.g. `rel hun` to reload the Hunter.
+Multiselect is supported.
+- `wpn/arm`: this will enter pickup mode. `<type>` can be either `wpn` or `arm` for weapons or armor, respectively.

+Space enters input mode, Enter exits it.

 ##### Loadouts
 ---
 The follower options now support a string input like with the player loadouts, although it's recommended to edit those through the console because menu input is janky.
 The standard loadout codes apply.
 Only valid items can be given.
 If your follower doesn't have any weapons that utilize a battery, nothing will happen and no battery will be given to them.
 Numbers can be used.
 For armor, you can use a floating point value, e.g `0.5`.
 Items are comma-separated, just like player loadouts.
 Example of a valid loadout code: `smg, 930 5, stm 3, awg 0.5`